Margaret Kerry: Radio

-Kerry was a producer, writer and host of What's Up Weekly - Ministry Loves Company on KKLA-FM, Los Angeles, from 1992 and 2004, a Christian radio station.
+Kerry was a producer, writer, and host of What's Up Weekly - Ministry Loves Company on KKLA-FM, Los Angeles, a Christian radio station, from 1992 to 2004.
 Also serving as the station's community services director, she headed an outreach program that connected to more than 200 non-profit service agencies.

-Kerry is a certified seminar leader by the American Seminar Leaders Association and co-author and facilitator of the FUNdamentals of Speaking Seminars.
-She continues to meet fans and attends many conventions, events and seminars throughout the country.
+Kerry was a certified seminar leader by the American Seminar Leaders Association and co-author and facilitator of the FUNdamentals of Speaking Seminars.
+She continued to meet fans and attended many conventions, events, and seminars throughout the United States.
 As a supporter and contributor within the animation community, Kerry served as a board member of ASIFA-Hollywood for a number of years.

 Books

-Kerry published her autobiography in 2016 Tinker Bell Talks: Tales of a Pixie Dusted Life (ISBN 978-1533500755) with stories and anecdotes from her life and career, and featuring 180 photos and pieces of art.
+Kerry published her autobiography in 2016, Tinker Bell Talks: Tales of a Pixie Dusted Life (ISBN 978-1533500755) with stories and anecdotes from her life and career, and featuring 180 photos and pieces of art.
 In 2019, Kerry self-published a booklet They All Look Alike To Me with short stories detailing her having prosopagnosia, also known as "face blindness".

-Personal life
+Personal life and death

-Kerry has been married 3 times.
-She was married to Dick Brown from 1951 to 1984 and John Wilcox from 1987 to his death in 1999.
-She reconnected after 70 years with former boyfriend, WWII veteran Robert Boeke, age 94.
-The two were married on Valentine's Day, February 14, 2020 in a ceremony at the Little Brown Church in the Valley in Studio City, California.
-Kerry suffers from prosopagnosia and has spoken and written about coping with it.
+Kerry was married three times.
+She was married to Dick Brown from 1951 to 1984.
+They have three children:Ellen Seibel: Married to Joel Seibel, an Emmy Award-winning animation producer.
+Christina "Chris" McCarty and Eric Norquist.
+She married John Wilcox from 1987 to his death in 1999.
+In 2019, she reconnected after 70 years with her former boyfriend, 94-year-old WWII veteran Robert Boeke.
+Boeke had passed a store called Tinker Bell Toys while visiting Europe for D-day's 75th anniversary, and told his friend he had always loved Tinker Bell; his friend found Kerry's email address.
+They were married on Valentine's Day 2020 in a ceremony at the Little Brown Church in the Valley in Studio City, California.

+Kerry suffered from prosopagnosia and wrote and spoke publicly about coping with the cognitive disorder.

+Kerry died from lung cancer in Wilmington, North Carolina, on June 11, 2026, at the age of 97.
+Her husband Robert Boeke died less than three weeks earlier, on May 24, at the age of 100.